Alez05/website-ideas/README.md

 Add origin :

-git remote add origin git@github.com:Vivy/speed4courier.git
+git remote add origin (link from the project that you created)

 Change branch from master to main: